seankmartin/skm-foam/projects/simuran.md

 - Use https://www.frontiersin.org/articles/10.3389/fninf.2011.00016/full for metadata.
 - Integrate with snakemake https://snakemake.github.io/ - see references in https://f1000research.com/articles/10-33/v2 and usage example in https://gin.g-node.org/NIN/V1_V4_1024_electrode_resting_state_data
 - https://coverage.readthedocs.io/en/6.3.2/
+- Add more unit test cases
+- List front facing functions
+- Clean up the naming in main
+- Add copy operations to the primary classes
+- Use Python 3.10 to upgrade docstrings and use better type hinting.
+- Can I make sumatra (with my changes) a subdependency or something?? (or maybe try change the original)
+- Rebuild to CLI using Rich and typer.

 ## Paragraph from Shane